mohnish/opensource/README.md

 ## Opensource.rb

-Add an Opensource License to your project
+Add an Opensource License to your project.
+Helps get rid of the annoyance of adding a new license to the project and optionally append the content of the license to the README.md file.

 ## Installation